 Head-On Collision

 These types of accidents can be deadly.
-This happens when the truck and another vehicle hit one another head-on because one vehicle veered into the other’s path.
+Head-on collision happens when the truck and another vehicle hit one another head-on because one vehicle veered into the other’s path.
 Given the size of the truck, it’s easy to see who comes out on the short end of the stick here.

 T-Bone Accident

 This type of accident occurs when the front of the truck cab hits the side of another vehicle.
-These types of accidents tend to be most common at intersections.
+T-Bone accidents tend to be most common at intersections.

 Side Impact Accident